 These were the manual methods to disable VBA macro passwords.

-In the above blog, we have discussed about the multiple techniques to disable VBA macro passwords.
+In the above blog, we have discussed the multiple techniques to disable VBA macro passwords.
 Users can use the manual as well as professional methods to remove VBA macro passwords.
 But if you want to go for the manual methods then you should be more careful because manual methods are not that safe and secure.
-So, we suggest users to use the professional VBA password remover tool.
+So, we suggest users use the professional tool mentioned above.